 But certain people are all about wanting to buy locally produced goods.
 They want their local businesses to flourish and grow.
 So, these people tend to purchase by locating the ‘Made In’ phrase on the product box to ensure and then proceed to check it out.

-That is why, we have compiled a list using the two parameters mentioned above: not made in China and French press coffee makers.
-The coffee makers we recommend in this article were tried and evaluated by many before adding them to this list.
+That is why, I have compiled a list using the two parameters mentioned above: not made in China and French press coffee makers.
+The coffee makers I recommend in this article were tried and evaluated by many before adding them to this list.
 Not only will they be an excellent choice, but they’ll also guarantee optimal performance!

 1. Bodum 1928-16US4 Chambord French Press Coffee Maker

-Made in Europe, this French press tops our list due to its exquisite features.
+Made in Europe, this French press tops my list due to its exquisite features.
 You can now brew your coffee in only under four minutes by using this Bodum Chambord French press

 The spiral plate of the plunger is not only made of stainless steel but also helps extract coffee bean’s oil to the fullest.
 This means you can now enjoy your delicious cup of coffee full of flavor and aroma!
 The sleek design of this French press, along with a tightly sealed lid, makes it stand out from the rest.